-vanced in fortitude since that time, though it has Humanity, since that time, has advanced in many other ways, but it has hardly advanced in forti- tude. --- --

-Because of its hardness, this steel is principally because of its hardness. used in making razors.
+Humanity has hardly advanced in fortitude since that time, though it has advanced in many other ways.
+Humanity, since that time, has advanced in many other ways, but it has hardly advanced in fortitude.
+This steel is principally used for making razors, because of its hardness.
+Because of its hardness, this steel is principally used in making razors.